-- Longer sight radius means better accuracy
+- A longer sight radius means better accuracy

 There are other things unique to this particular gun that make it fantastic for use in home defense situations, but that should suffice.

-I consider any AR pistol with at least a 10.5 inch barrel up to a rifle with an 18″ barrel as a solid option for home defense with the .223 round.
+I consider any AR pistol with at least a 10.5-inch barrel up to a rifle with a 16″ barrel as a solid option for home defense with the .223 round.

-Honestly, I'm not any more concerned about the .223 than I am the 9mm or buck shot.
+Honestly, I'm not any more concerned about the .223 than I am the 9mm or buckshot.

 Yes, even a .22lr has been shown to penetrate through a few walls.